 The Bank uses a system which enables management and control of market and interest risk, using a single system, as well as calculating the required capital adequacy with respect to market risk.
-All calculations of market risk values are automatically generated by the system daily.
-The Bank has a comprehensive database for market data and positions, used for these calculations.
+All calculations of market risk values are automatically generated by the system, on a daily basis, with calculations of risk values for option portfolios generated on intra-day (hourly) basis - Intra-day VaR.
+The Bank has a comprehensive database or market data and positions, used for these calculations.
 This database allows all those who take part in risk management and control, i.e. the three lines of defense, to retrieve information and to calculate revaluations using the system.
 As part of the Bank's control operations, it has put in place a process of comparing derivative pricing by trading systems used by the Bank, against alternative pricing, calculated by the system.